 Raising the Floor: Tools That Helped Me Function Again

-Nearly ten years of me searching for the help I wasn’t getting.
-These are tools that raised my baseline just enough to stand, breathe, and start again.
+Nearly ten years of searching for the help I wasn’t getting.
+What’s here are the tools that raised my baseline just enough to stand, breathe, and start again.

-These are my puzzle pieces, what I found while stumbling through the darkness of collapse, grief, pain, and suffering.
-This is me switching on a light so you can see what's there.
-Take what helps to raise your floor; leave the rest.
+These are my puzzle pieces, what I found while stumbling through collapse, grief, pain, and long stretches of suffering.
+This is me switching on a light so you can see what’s there.
+Take what helps raise your floor; leave the rest.

-Links are included now because access matters when you're already fighting for capacity.
+Links are included now because access matters when you’re already fighting for capacity.
 Still—arrive curious, seeking information, not instruction.
-These are trail markers, to help others chart their own path - not marching orders.
+These are trail markers to help you chart your own path, not marching orders.
 Your body gets the final vote.

 Changelog: This is a living document.
 As I remember more or the work evolves, I'll keep adding and pruning.
 It's been a long road.
 This is what I remember today.